optic-neuritis-lyme-disease

 • Headache (7 cases)

-• Neurological symptoms: paresthesia (3 cases) and ataxia (1 case)
+• Neurologic symptoms such as paresthesia (3 cases) and ataxia (1 case)

-• Nonspecific symptoms: fatigue, weakness, and myalgia (3 cases)
+• Nonspecific symptoms including fatigue, weakness, and myalgia (3 cases)

-Only 2 of the 11 patients reported having an erythema migrans rash, while the majority did not recall a tick bite.
-Moderate vision loss was reported in 8 of the patients.
+Only 2 of the 11 reported patients had a classic erythema migrans rash, and most did not recall a tick bite.
+Moderate vision loss was reported in 8 of the cases.

-This distinct presentation pattern can help clinicians recognize Lyme-associated optic neuritis.
+This distinct clinical pattern may help clinicians recognize Lyme-associated optic neuritis earlier in endemic areas.

 Frequently Asked Questions